Dherse/masterproef/content/5_examples.typ

     )
 ]<fig_qam_mod>

-The input signal is first split into four parts (line $#15$) into four parts with weight $1.0$, $1.0$, $0.5$, and $0.5$.
+The input signal is first split into four parts (line $#15$) into four parts with weights $1.0$, $1.0$, $0.5$, and $0.5$.
 These four signals are zipped (line $#16$), meaning that they are combined into a single value containing an optical and an electrical signal each.
 All of those values are then amplitude modulated (line $#17$).
 The second, third, and fourth signals are then phases shifted such that they are $0$, $90$, and $180$ degrees out of phase with the first signal (line $#18$).
 The four signals are then interfered together (line $#19$) and sent to the output.
-The resulting signal is a 16-#gloss("qam", short: true) modulated signal, composed of four binary values per symbol.
+The resulting signal is a 16-#gloss("qam", short: true) modulated signal composed of four binary values per symbol.

-From this code, one can build a signal flow diagram containing all of the intrinsic operations and constraints, note that the input was replaced with a source of intensity in arbitrary unit of $1.0$, with an @awgn with mean $0.0$ and standard deviation $0.025$ added to it.
+One can build a signal flow diagram from this code containing all of the intrinsic operations and constraints.
+Note that the input was replaced with a source of intensity in an arbitrary unit of $1.0$, with an @awgn with mean $0.0$ and standard deviation $0.025$ added to it.
 The resulting signal flow diagram can be found in @fig_qam_tx_sgd.

 #figurex(
     title: [ Signal flow diagram of a 16-#gloss("qam", short: true) modulator. ],